An interactive Turtle shell

 Sketch Screen Shot 2014 10 12 at 10 13 32

-That speeded up my work quite a bit - especially in situations where you don't mind about precision but are more interested in quickly showing the merits of a modelling approach.
+This sped up my work quite a bit - especially in situations where you don't care about precision but are more interested in quickly demonstrating the merits of a modeling approach.

 Cite this blog post: